Circle Health Group: Hinchingbrooke Hospital

 In November 2011, Circle won a ten-year contract to run the struggling NHS Hinchingbrooke Hospital in Cambridgeshire.
 The hospital's buildings and staff remained part of the NHS, while Circle took over all day-to-day management responsibilities.
 Dr Stephen Dunn, director of policy and strategy at NHS Midlands and East, described it as "a good solution, focused on local needs."
 In an opinion piece for The Guardian, he said that "Without this deal, services might have been cut, the hospital might have had to close, or an £80M subsidy might have been needed to support the existing management."
 The contract began in February 2012.

+Within six months, the hospital deficit had risen to £4.1 million, £2.2 million higher than Circle's financial plan.
 In a 2012 national survey of NHS patients, Hinchingbrooke Hospital came first for patient satisfaction.
 The Prime Minister's former special advisor on health commented in the Daily Telegraph that these results, along with improved care and reduced waiting times, had shown "the right kind of reform can turn around shoddy government monopolies and transform them into huge success stories".
 However, during 2012 losses doubled, and Circle obtained a £4M advance on fees to ease cash flow problems at the hospital.
 For the Conservative Party this was seen as a test case for private sector contracting.

-Following the early successes at Hinchingbrooke, where it appeared the hospital had attracted some orthopaedic surgery from Addenbrookes Hospital, Circle stated that they would like to bid for more NHS contracts.
+After it appeared that Hinchingbrooke hospital had attracted some orthopaedic surgery from Addenbrookes Hospital, Circle stated that they would like to bid for more NHS contracts.